Indirect Costs Explained/DCAA Compliance

 Overhead: The most widely accepted allocation base is Direct Labor.
 Some contractors use the sum of Direct Labor and Fringe.
 This is technically correct but is only needed if there are multiple fringe pools.
 In most cases Direct Labor is adequate.
 However including Fringe in the allocation base is acceptable, it just complicates the indirect cost calculations and application to bases.

 Material Overhead Pools – This is common in manufacturing operations where there is significant materials and subcontract, purchasing, inventory activity, etc. It is also seen in construction type businesses.
 This overhead pool accumulates the cost of purchasing, subcontract management and inventory activities.
+Some manufacturing companies may implement an enterprise-wide system that can accurately track and record activities such as material procurement, inventory, production tasks and more, so that these costs can then be reported accurately.
+ERP consultants such as those at Syte (https://sytecg.com/) can help in the decision-making process so that the right software is chosen based on manufacturing needs.
 Often contractors want to add a material handling charge to materials or subcontracts.
 This is all fine and permitted by the FAR.
 However, unless the contractor separately accumulates this cost for audit verification, a contractor cannot propose, invoice or claim this cost.
 Applying a material handling rate and failing to accumulate these costs separately is a formula for disaster for sure.
 In any event, the most commonly used allocation base for Material Overhead pool cost is Material and Subcontract Costs.

 General and Administrative Expense (G&A) – This subject is a matter of great debate and controversy.
 This is especially the case where there is significant third party direct costs such as Direct Material, Subcontract costs or Other Direct Costs like travel causing a distorted allocation of G&A costs.
 Unfortunately the trend is that government procurement officials lean towards prohibiting paying G&A on these cost types and oversight officials such as DCAA take a more conservative approach and lean toward including these costs in the allocation base resulting in the lowest rate.
 So to say the least the government is divided and they are not on the same page.
 This is a problem with no apparent solution in sight.
 However see Value Added base discussion below.